 Innovations Medical was the first to use AWT (Acoustic Wave Therapy) in the United States, and one of the first in the world.
 We used this experience to become the first in the United States to combine AWT with stem cells for Erectile Dysfunction.

 Adult Stem Cells for Erectile Dysfunction

 The definition of erectile dysfunction (ED), also known as impotence, is the recurring or consistent inability to acquire or sustain a penile erection of sufficient rigidity and duration for sexual intercourse.
 Surveys show ED to be present in 16% of the male population with an increasing incidence with age.
-Approximately 8% of men age 20-30 experience ED while 37% of men age 70-75 suffers from ED.
+Approximately 8% of men age 20-30 experience ED while 37% of men age 70-75 suffer from ED.

 The purpose of this paper is to help readers gain a greater understanding of the use of adult stem cells for ED.
 We also want to offer a framework for evaluating if stem cell treatment should be considered an option for you or your loved one.
 The paper covers the following: